 Yellow and Klein Blue

-The sun and the blue horizon, representing bright yellow and absolute blue, yellow and blue are complementary colours on the hue ring.
+The sun and the blue horizon, represent bright yellow and absolute blue, yellow and blue are complementary colours on the hue ring.
 Combining Klein blue and yellow, like the sun and the sea, the yellow greatly reduces the coldness of the blue.
 The combination of Klein blue and bright yellow brings warmth and vitality, a balance of movement and stillness.

 White and Klein Blue